mpetit480/Control-M/Mail/README.md

 ## Installation

-- Deploy the integration AI Mail Python.ctmai using Application Integrator.
+- Deploy the integration AIMAILPYTH.ctmai using Application Integrator.
 - Install imap_tools library: pip install imap_tools.
-- Copy the script imap_d.py on the agent.

 ## Detailed description:

 The script detects mail arrivals in a mailbox depending on criteria.
-2 options:
--	Without loop, on Ended OK, it will start another job following conditions
--	With a loop and a job to trigger, it will wait and start itself a job.
+Options:
+-	Break: it stops if a mail is found
+-	Save attachments to folder
+-	Trigger a Control-M Folder/job

 ## Control-M